UK Shared Prosperity Fund: Business Support Programme

 Please note:

-The Decarbonisation and Rural Small Business Grants are both currently still available.
+The Rural Small Business Grants is currently still available.

 A brief description of the support available for each project is provided below.
 These include details of the eligibility criteria for those projects offering business grants: Decarbonisation project, Business Advisory Service and Rural Small Business Support.